lauslim12/intract-hotel-system/README.md

 * Use `npm install` to install all of the development dependencies.
 * Use `npm run electron` to try to run the website in a desktop environment (without a browser).
 * It's still a webview connected to [my web server](https://nicholasdw.com/Intractive) though, not a dedicated desktop application like Visual Studio Code, Slack, Atom, WhatsApp, etcetera.

+React:
+* Because the only component that used React is the Dashboard of the Admin Panel, I used React's CDN with Babel.
+* The React file is located at `assets/js/react.js`.
+Fetch and edit it from there.

 Notes:
 * Without `npm install`, it is still possible to use the website application though, as the node packages are only used for development dependencies.